hackforla/admin-governance/meeting-2018-may.md

     * I’ll be on a panel about “How Brigade-Government Relationships are Renewing Civic Infrastructure”.
     * There will be a **Brigade Lounge** area for brigade members to hang out at and for people interested in the brigade program to find out more.
 I’m thinking of bringing a civic crafting project.
   * **Saturday** - CFA is hosting breakfast for brigades at their San Francisco office.
+* **Other things**
+  * Website redesign - Should we ressurect the project group to roll out the multiple things in the pipeline? https://github.com/hackforla/website-redesign/issues
+  * Blogger volunteer - I haven't followed up with the volunteer yet.

 ## Hack Nights